Milo McIver, Oregon: World's Best Disc Golf Courses Highlights

 "He's a big reason the course has continued to improve and grown into a destination course," Buckley said.
 "He's a really hard worker.
 It's funny because when I play with him at Milo, he's constantly looking around to do some work.
 He'll put his bag down and just go off somewhere clearing brush.
 Sometimes I just have to say, 'C'mon, let's just play today.'"

-What's It Like to Play Disc Golf at Milo McIver?
+What's It Like to Play at Milo McIver Disc Golf Course?

 Something Buckley told us when we spoke with him about Milo really encapsulates the feeling that makes the course so unique.